python-websockets/websockets/docs/reference/index.rst

 guarantees of behavior or backwards-compatibility for private APIs.

 For convenience, many public APIs can be imported from the ``websockets`` package.
-This feature is incompatible with static code analysis tools such as mypy_, though.
-If you're using such tools, use the full import path.
+However, this feature is incompatible with static code analysis.
+It breaks autocompletion in an IDE or type checking with mypy_.
+If you're using such tools, use the real import paths.

 .. _mypy: https://github.com/python/mypy